kanaria69/Mainecoco/README.md

-## I went to the store to pick up eight cans of sprite... when I got home I realized I'd only picked seven up
+## I wish I could clean mirrors for a living.
+It's just something I can see myself doing.